Substantial Investment in the Region’s Quality of Life

 District funds support 15,267 acres that include a mixture of natural settings, picnic areas, recreational facilities and fields.
 Five of the City of Pittsburgh’s parks qualify as regional parks under the District Act.
 Allegheny County operates nine regional parks, and the City of McKeesport operates Renziehausen Park.
 Upper St. Clair Twp operates the Boyce-Mayview Regional Park, and Avonworth Municipal Authority operates Avonworth Community Park.
 The District also funds trails through the Allegheny Land Trust which represents eight incorporated nonprofit organizations and several municipalities that sponsor individual trails.

 The trails provide no-cost scenic recreational opportunities through the County.
 RAD funds have created or improved more than 91 miles of trails since 1995.
-In 2015, RAD funds will bse used by Friends of the Riverfront for a new trail on the Allegheny River, and by the Regional Trail Corporation to resurface 12 trail miles in Elizabeth and Lincoln Boros.
+In 2017, RAD funds will be used by Pine Creek Land Conservation Trust for the Crouse Run Trail rehabilitation and extension; Hollow Oak Land Trust for the Moon Park to Montour Trail connector; and Rachel Carson Trail Conservancy for the Rachel Carson Trail to Harmony Trail connector.

 The Pittsburgh Zoo & PPG Aquarium, Phipps Conservatory, National Aviary and the David L. Lawrence Convention Center comprise the regional facilities category of RAD funding.
-By the end of 2015, regional facilities have received more than $154 million funds, or 10% of total grants.
+By the end of 2017, regional facilities will have received nearly $160 million funds, or 10% of total grants.

 Since RAD, the Pittsburgh Zoo & PPG Aquarium, the National Aviary, and Phipps Conservatory have been able to privatize and as a result have seen significant growth.